Junaid-Aftab/Non-Uniform-QFT/README.md

 This repository provides a numerical and algorithmic implementation of NUQFT, including:

 - Classical implementations of the Non-Uniform Discrete Fourier Transform (NUDFT)
-- Low-rank factorization methods for constructing efficient NUQFT circuits
+- Low-rank factorizations for efficient NUQFT circuits
-- Quantum-oriented simulations of the unitary primitives used by the algorithm
+- Simulation of the algorithm’s quantum unitary primitives
-- Experiments validating properties such as low-rank structure and precision scaling
+- Experiments validating low-rank structure and precision scaling

 If you use this repository in academic work, please cite the following paper: